 Playing tunes with this banjo is simpler because the midnight fingerboard is produced from maple; it features a well-formed carving on the finger inlays and peghead.

-This is among the banjos that produce clear sounds with note separation because it has a 3-ply violin grade rim made from maple wood and a Goodtime tailpiece that features an adjustable patented design.
-The banjo has a durable satin finishing and stained black designs on the neck and rim.
+This is among the banjos that produce clear sounds with note separation because it has a 3-ply violin-grade rim made from maple wood and a Goodtime tailpiece that features an adjustable patented design.
+The banjo has a durable satin finish and stained black designs on the neck and rim.

 - Durable construction